-- 1. To protect the significance and setting of heritage items and conservation areas in the Lismore City Council area; - 2.
-To integrate heritage conservation into planning and development controls; - 3.
-To allow sympathetic changes to occur; - 4.
-To provide detailed polices which encourage well designed extensions and infill development. - 5.
-To encourage and promote public awareness, appreciation and knowledge of the value of heritage items and conservation areas
+- 1. To protect the significance and setting of heritage items, heritage conservation areas and archaeological sites in the Lismore City Council area; - To integrate heritage conservation into planning and development controls; - 3.
+To allow sympathetic changes to occur; - To provide detailed polices which encourage well designed extensions and infill development; - 5.
+To encourage and promote public awareness, appreciation and knowledge of the value of heritage items and conservation areas.